 Jesus held “seven stars” in His right hand.
-These “stars” are seven messengers (1:20).
+These “stars” are seven messengers (Re 1:20).
 These messengers were probably the pastors of the seven churches.
 A star is a large body of light.
 Light declares and exposes.
 Light defines the object.

 Jesus held these seven pastors in His right hand.
-Evidently, Jesus was right handed.
+Evidently, Jesus was right-handed.
 That was the hand of His strength.
 These pastors were in good hands.
 Jesus holds preachers in His right hand.
 The right hand is the hand of sovereign control.
 He has responsibility for pastors.
-If pastors gets out of line, Jesus will discipline them with double discipline for they have double accountability.
+If pastors get out of line, Jesus will discipline them with double discipline, for they have double accountability.

 out of His mouth went a sharp two-edged sword

 The “sharp two-edged sword” was the Roman sword (Ephesians 6:17).
 The sword was the principal offensive weapon of the Roman Empire.
 It was a short sword for close fighting.
 Here it refers to the penetrating power of the Word of God.
 Jesus is now a man of war.
 He fights His war with words, for this sword comes out of His mouth.